aurelberra/stopwords/elements_for_discussion.md

+# Project status

+Lists have been implemented in Voyant Tools on 2017-10-16.
+They have to be refined and documented: this is still an ongoing discussion.

 # Latin stopwords

 Details about the sources and full lists can be found in the [R code used to compare the lists](https://github.com/aurelberra/stopwords/blob/master/stopwords_latin.R).